RJAIN-27/SlackBot-CSC510/Bot.md

 ` pip install openpyxl `

-## Bot Implementation

-The code for the Bot Implementation and mock unittest is given [here](https://github.ncsu.edu/csc510-fall2019/CSC510-23/tree/master/Code)

 ## Mock Unit testing

 The mock unittest of the program is given [here](https://github.ncsu.edu/csc510-fall2019/CSC510-23/blob/master/Code/test.py).
 This program performs 6 unittests (2 for each usecase).